Immigrants with humanitarian parole have two years to change their status or they could be deported.

 What’s happening with the sponsors?

-This program, which was expanded in 2023 to include citizens from the mentioned countries, was initially implemented in October 2022 with the intention of managing the growing pressure at the border between the United States and Mexico, especially from Venezuelan migrants fleeing the crisis in their country due to the dictatorship of Nicolás Maduro.
+This program, which was expanded in 2023 to include citizens from the mentioned countries, was initially implemented in October 2022 with the intention of managing the increasing pressure at the border between the United States and Mexico, especially from Venezuelan migrants fleeing the crisis in their country due to the dictatorship of Nicolás Maduro.

 The expansion of the program responds to the need to regulate migratory flows and ensure a more controlled and organized entry.